Wooden fish: Traditional versions

+In Chinese Buddhism, wooden fishes are known as muyu (hanzi: 木魚, pinyin: mùyú).
 The original type of wooden fish is in the shape of a dragon-fish hybrid creature.
 Along with a large temple bell and drum, It is found suspended in front of Buddhist monasteries.
 When proceeding with various duties (such as eating, lectures, or chores), a monk and a supervisor utilize the instrument to call all monastics to go to their tasks.
 Historically, this was the first wooden fish developed, which gradually evolved into the round wooden fish used by modern Buddhists.

 The instrument is carved with fish scales on its top, and a carving of two fish heads embracing a pearl on the handle (to symbolize unity), hence the instrument is called a wooden fish for that reason.
 In Buddhism the fish, which never sleeps, symbolizes wakefulness.
 Therefore, it is to remind the chanting monks to concentrate on their sutra where recitation of texts is necessary and the sound symbolizes wakeful attention.
 It can also symbolize wealth and abundance.
 At funerals, the processions walk in a slow and unison rhythm while sounding wooden fishes.
 Other purposes include prayers for rain.
 In Confucianism, the wooden fish is struck at specific intervals to signify certain stages of ceremonies at temple.
 In Buddhism, it is struck during chants of Buddha's name.

 In Korean Buddhism, wooden fish have seen broader use.
 Two separate words are used in Korean to distinguish different types of wooden fish.
 Moktak refers to a smaller-sized, hand-held variant, whereas mogeo means a full-sized piece that resembles a fish or dragon, with a hollow core.
 Moktak, a small version of mogeo (wooden fish), can come with ornaments, or not, and is more oblong in shape.
 It has a handle for easy carrying during portable uses.
 Mogeo are usually hung from the ceiling and played with two sticks drummed from the hollowed-out bottom.

 In Japan, wooden fish are called mokugyo (kanji: 木魚; hiragana: もくぎょ), and some huge specimens found in Buddhist temples weigh more than 300 kg.

 The Vietnamese name for the wooden fish is mõ (chữ Nôm: 楳), and the Manchu name is toksitu (ᡨᠣᡴᠰᡳᡨᡠ).